In our Bench.co review you will learn more about Bench.co features, pros, cons, and factors to consider when choosing your accounting software.

 Bench’s online platform does a good job of labeling and categorizing transitions so that you can find things quicker.
 This categorization is performed by your bookkeeper.
 There’s a degree of human error involved in this process, and sometimes your bookkeeper will mislabel transactions.
 This mistake can be fixed, however, you’ll just have to log in to Bench.co’s web-based app and do it yourself.
 Or, you can just let your bookkeeper know via Bench’s app.

-Anyway, the major advantage of uploading all this financial data to an online platform is how easily you can access reports and review items.
-For instance, you can check bank statements at any time via the platform.
+Anyway, the major advantage of uploading all this financial data to an online platform is how easily you can access monthly reports, financials and review items.
+For instance, you can check a bank statement at any time via the platform.
 This feature comes in handy while mulling over numbers before heading into a meeting.

 Bench.co allows you to provide your accountant or business partner with access to your financial info.
 Naturally, they must receive permission from you before doing so.